arkq/bluez-alsa/doc/bluealsa-aplay.1.rst

     If playing multiple streams at the same time is not desired, it is possible to change that behavior by using the **--single-audio** option.

-    See the section `Selecting An ALSA Playback PCM`_ below for more information on ALSA playback PCM devices.
+    For more information see the EXAMPLES_ section below.

 --pcm-buffer-time=INT
     Set the playback PCM buffer duration time to *INT* microseconds.